adumont/hrm-cpu/README.md

 # Instruction set

-For now, the latest version of the instruction set is described in this (Google Spreadsheet)[https://docs.google.com/spreadsheets/d/1WEB_RK878GqC6Xb1BZOdD-QtXDiJCOBEF22lt2ebCDg/edit?usp=sharing].
+For now, the latest version of the instruction set is described in this [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1WEB_RK878GqC6Xb1BZOdD-QtXDiJCOBEF22lt2ebCDg/edit?usp=sharing).

 I have added a couple of instructions that were not in the HRM game: SET, and HALT.
 Not sure they will be needed.